About The Living Dark

 What critics have said

-Here are a few representative lines from the long conversation my work has had with readers and reviewers over the years: “a thinking-man’s book of the macabre” (Publishers Weekly on Dark Awakenings); “a landmark collection” (Asimov’s Science Fiction on To Rouse Leviathan); “a lyrical meditation on what it means to create from the depths of the soul” (BookLife on Writing at the Wellspring); “epic and intimate, a portrait of a mind and a milieu” (BookLife on Journals, Volume 1), and Thomas Ligotti’s observation that my work keeps “one eye on the black abyss and the other on an enlightened transcendence without denomination.”
+Here are a few representative lines from the long conversation my work has had with readers and reviewers: “a thinking-man’s book of the macabre” (Publishers Weekly on Dark Awakenings); “a landmark collection” (Asimov’s Science Fiction on To Rouse Leviathan); “a lyrical meditation on what it means to create from the depths of the soul” (BookLife on Writing at the Wellspring); “epic and intimate, a portrait of a mind and a milieu” (BookLife on Journals, Volume 1), and Thomas Ligotti’s observation that my work keeps “one eye on the black abyss and the other on an enlightened transcendence without denomination.”
 My books have also been praised by Kirkus Reviews, Booklist, Library Journal, and more.

 What readers have said